elixir-lang/elixir-lang.github.com/getting-started/protocols.markdown

 iex> Enum.reduce 1..3, 0, fn(x, acc) -> x + acc end
 6
 ```
-Another useful example is the `String.Chars` protocol, which specifies how to convert a data structure with characters to a string.
+Another useful example is the `String.Chars` protocol (as we saw above), which specifies how to convert a data structure with characters to a string.
 It's exposed via the `to_string` function:

 ```iex
 iex> to_string :hello